ShubhamAgarwal1616/high-level-design/http2-demos/real-h2-prioritization/Readme.md

 → urgency 0 = highest priority, 7 = lowest.

 H2O ≥2.3.0 will honor that and you’ll see the high-urgency stream fill first.

+# logs explaination

+### 1. Data frames arriving from server
+   [  0.055] recv DATA frame <length=16384, flags=0x00, stream_id=1>
+   [  0.055] recv DATA frame <length=16384, flags=0x00, stream_id=3>

+DATA frame → carries application payload (your big1.bin, big2.bin).

+length=16384 → that’s exactly the maximum frame size (16 KB is default).

+stream_id=1 and stream_id=3 → two different HTTP/2 requests being multiplexed.

+Arrival alternates → server is sending them in round-robin, since no prioritization is being honored.

+### 2. Slight variation in frame length
+   recv DATA frame <length=16383, flags=0x00, stream_id=3>

+Sometimes the last chunk is not a full 16384, because the file size isn’t a perfect multiple of 16 KB.

+Nothing special here — just leftover bytes.

+### 3. Window updates
+   send WINDOW_UPDATE frame <length=4, flags=0x00, stream_id=0>
+   (window_size_increment=32768)

+   send WINDOW_UPDATE frame <length=4, flags=0x00, stream_id=1>
+   (window_size_increment=32768)

+   send WINDOW_UPDATE frame <length=4, flags=0x00, stream_id=3>
+   (window_size_increment=32767)

+- This is the flow control mechanism of HTTP/2:

+- Every stream and the overall connection has a flow-control window (how many bytes may be in flight).

+- When nghttp consumes data, it sends a WINDOW_UPDATE telling the server: “You may now send me N more bytes on this stream”.

+- Here, window_size_increment=32768 means: “open up another 32 KB of window”.

+- stream_id=0 → connection-level window (applies to all streams).

+- stream_id=1 → stream-level window for request #1.

+- stream_id=3 → stream-level window for request #3.

+- The slight off-by-one (32767) is just how the math worked out in the buffer accounting.

+### 4. Repetition
+   recv DATA frame ... stream_id=1
+   recv DATA frame ... stream_id=3
+   ...
+   send WINDOW_UPDATE ...

+This cycle repeats:

+- Server sends DATA (16 KB chunks) for both streams.

+- Client acknowledges consumption by incrementing the windows.

+- Because there’s no prioritization, the server keeps alternating evenly between the streams.

+### 🧩 What this tells us

+- Your server is respecting flow control (won’t flood data without window updates).

+- Frames are interleaved at 16 KB boundaries → classic HTTP/2 multiplexing.

+- Both streams are given equal treatment → confirms prioritization isn’t in effect (as suspected earlier).